Trump condemns role of video games in ‘glorification of violence’

 In an emotional speech in his native El Paso this weekend, Democratic presidential candidate Beto O’Rourke blamed Trump for inciting violence and racial hatred.
 Other Democratic presidential candidates concurred and called for tougher weapons bans.

 “The game industry continues to fail to advocate for itself, time and time again.
-Rather than proactive refute these arguments, we sit back and wait for another incident to speak up, release our statements of sympathy, and then go back to the status quo,” said Kate Edwards, founder of Geogrify and former executive director of the IGDA.
+Rather than proactively refuting these arguments, we sit back and wait for another incident to speak up, release our statements of sympathy, and then go back to the status quo,” said Kate Edwards, founder of Geogrify and former executive director of the IGDA.
 “Games are a massive cultural and economic force, but we as an industry fail to live up to the responsibility that comes with that.
 The evidence against the games and gun violence correlation is clear, but when are we ever going to address it more proactively and publicly (i.e., take our case to the game playing public and the voters)?
 Until we find the courage to do so, and to speak up as individual game creators and not just as associations, we are doomed to repeat this blame cycle over and over again.”

-Stephen Kleckner, freelance game writer and artist, said, “I like to think that, in 2019, the majority of America’s parents come from generations that were raised heavily around video games, and that the average adult is a lot more “game literate” than perhaps our Baby Boomer parents and grandparents were.
+Stephen Kleckner, freelance game writer and artist, said, “I like to think that, in 2019, the majority of America’s parents come from generations that were raised heavily around video games, and that the average adult is a lot more ‘game literate’ than perhaps our Baby Boomer parents and grandparents were.
 So maybe this incredibly played out blame shift won’t gain legs with the majority of adults like it did in previous decades?
 But even if we live in a world where every single American rolled their eyes at the ‘blame games game,’ this scapegoating has bought politicians half-a-day’s worth of distraction from discussing real solutions to our home-grown domestic terrorism problems.”